Greening the Gateway

 This has been taken a stage further over recent years through the innovative concept of the Thames Gateway Parklands, designed to make the Gateway a great place to live, work and visit.The Thames Gateway Parklands programme was delivered through three local partnerships across the Thames Gateway.
 Greening the Gateway Kent and Medway (GGKM) led the programme in North Kent.
 GGKM was wound up on 31 March 2014, but its website provides legacy information about the projects and programmes delivered - see www.gtgkm.org.uk.

 Medway Swale Estuary

 MSEP brings together a wide range of public, private and not-for-profit partners to:

 - Co-ordinate and promote sustainable management and use of the estuary;

 - Deliver projects that protect and enhance the estuary’s natural & historical environment;

 - Increase understanding of the estuary’s importance, through research, publications and educational activities;

 - Provide a neutral forum to facilitate open discussion around issues affecting the estuary.

 Thames Gateway Parklands

-The Thames Gateway Parklands programme is delivering seven projects in Thames Gateway Kent:
+The Thames Gateway Parklands programme comprised seven projects in Thames Gateway Kent: